dng24/intl-iot/encryption/validation/README.md

 ## Validation of threshold for encryption classification

 Go to https://moniotrlab.ccis.neu.edu/imc19/ to request the data set before running any scripts.
-Once accesss is granted, download `sythetic.tgz` and untar it to this directory.
+Once access is granted, download `synthetic.tgz` and untar it to this directory.

 **Prep.** `synthetic/f*.txt` are text from the IMC 2019 site.
-Run `mass_enc.sh` to generate encryted version in the same folder.
+Run `mass_enc.sh` to generate encrypted version in the same folder.

 **Validation of symmetric.** To create some synthetic examples of encrypted vs. plaintext ASCII data sent over either TCP or UDP, we run a local server and a local client.
 For simplicity, we use a python socket for the communication, and we collect local network traffic on the port 12345 (encrypted) and 12346 (plain) by using wireshark/tshark, usually it is the lo0 interface.